KxSystems/docs/docs/basics/ipc.md

 ---
-title: Interprocess communication | Basics | kdb+ and q documentation
+title: Interprocess communication | Developing | kdb+ and q documentation
 description: TCP/IP is used for communicating between processes.
 The protocol is extremely simple, as is the message format.
-keywords: async, block, buffer, communication, flush, hopen, interprocess, ip, ipc, kdb+, message, port, process, protocol, q, queue, socket, sync, tcp
 ---
 # :fontawesome-solid-handshake: Interprocess communication